jessy-ledu/jessy-ledu.github.io/_projects/(3) climate-change-a-global-data-analysis_embedded.md

 ## Global Warming Trends Visualized on the World Map

-To complement our quantitative analysis, I mapped the **linear temperature trends** by country across the globe.
-Each country is colored based on its **warming rate (°C/decade)**, derived from simple linear regression on its historical temperature data (1961–2022).
+To complement our quantitative analysis, I mapped linear temperature trends by country worldwide.
+Each country is colored by its **warming rate (°C/decade)**, derived from a simple linear regression of its historical temperature data (1961–2022).

 ###  What Does the Map Show?